react-bratus/react-bratus/packages/bratus-cli/README.md

 ## Changelog

+- 3.2.2
+  - Adding comments & documentation to the codebase, refactoring.
+  - Deleting unnecessary functionality.
+  - Bug fixes
+  - Smooth animations on fitting the tree in the view.
 - 3.2.1
   - Fix: Node names no longer break the design.
 Display ... if the name is long.
 - 3.2.0